radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/environments/environment-overview/stop-and-restart-environment.md

 This guide outlines the required steps to stop an environment while on the *Environments* home screen in Environment Operations Center.
 <!-- For information on deleting an environment from its detailed view, see the [delete an environment from its detailed view](../environment-details/delete-environment.md) guide. -->

-> **NOTE:** Only non-production environments can be stopped by users.
+> [!note] Only non-production environments can be stopped by users.
 To stop a production environment, please contact Radiant Logic.

 ## Select the environment